justinrgarrard/world-of-naevis.net/docs/character_creation/class/wizard.md

 A practitioner is valued as much for their ability to use [scrolls](../../gear/scrolls) as for their individual talents.
 Fortifications regularly stockpiles caches of scrolls to arm warmages, allowing them to wreak havoc at a level well-beyond their natural capacity.

 #### Arcane Magic
-Arcane magic, unlike divine magic, is akin to technology.
-Users draw ambient magic from ley lines under the earth using a wand or similar implement.
+Navean wizards treat magic akin to technology.
+Users draw ambient energy from ley lines under the earth using a wand or similar implement, then shape the energy into spells.
+A wizard can handle greater quantities of energy as they grow more proficient in their art.

 {: .note}
 > **Spellbooks**
 >
-> A Navean wizard's selection of spells may be determined by their [background](../background/index).
-A [Piper's](../background/piper) spellbook will lean towards illusions, while a [Warlord's](../background/warlord) will focus on combat magic.
+> A Navean wizard's selection of spells is typically determined by their [background](../background/index).
+A [Piper's](../background/piper) spellbook will lean towards charms and illusions, while a [Warlord's](../background/warlord) will focus on combat magic.

 ### Starting Gear